We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

 5. I Don’t Know People

-Just start with the people you feel like you would want to talk to if you didn’t have a business to look after.
-Building relationships just because doesn’t really work out.
+Start with the people you feel like you would want to talk to if you weren’t building a business.
+Enjoy the process.
+That’s how you would want people to approach you, right?

 6. I’m Afraid

 Fear means you’re heading in the right direction.
 Life without fear would be like tacos without salsa.

 Fear is normal when you’re doing and learning something new.
 Somehow, somewhere we’ve learned that we should be fearless.
 We forget that fear is a part of life.